 So third tip, you can plant something that is going to grow too big, with the intention of moving it out of the viv as a houseplant later, and then take cuttings from the original plant to keep in the viv.

 For high-humidity vivariums, tropical plants are excellent options, as they thrive in the moist conditions needed by species like dart frogs and crested geckos.
+Epiphytic plants, such as bromeliads and air plants, can be used to add dimension and utilize vertical space in your bioactive vivarium.
+For arid bioactive vivariums, succulents are often recommended due to their ability to thrive in drier conditions.
 It’s well worth remembering that most aquatic plants are in fact only semi-aquatic, and are grown out of water with only their roots wet.
 In fact, a fair number of plants that are sold as aquatic are only able to survive underwater for a few months.

 This means there are a huge number of plants that you can add to your set-up, they’re normally smaller than many house plants, relatively cheap, and available at many fish stores.
 They’re also not treated with chemicals in most cases, just ask for plants that are shrimp-safe.